akilcodes-7/Bandit-CTF-Journey/Bandit-Level-11.md

-## Bandit Level 10 → Level 11
+## Bandit Level 11 → Level 12

 ### 🎯 Objective

-- Log in as `bandit10`
+- Log in as `bandit11`
-- Locate the Base64-encoded file
+- Locate the ROT13-encoded file
-- Decode the file
+- Decode the text
 - Retrieve the password for the next level